Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation: Graph Representation

 In the isomorphic graph representation, there is only one type of nodes, which means that the wireless networks support one kind of services (such as information transmission, energy harvesting, radar sensing) or include one type of links.

 The advantage of the isomorphic graph representation is that the GNN-based models accepting isomorphic graphs are efficient to train while an intuitive disadvantage is that it is hard to represent the complex wireless networks and scale to multiple elements.
-For instance, the multi-user multi-input-multi-output (MU-MISO) system can be represented by a fully connected isomorphic graph as shown in Fig. \ref{rep}(a) where each node represents a BS-user link with the node feature of the corresponding channel state information (CSI) and each edge represents the existence of the inter-link interference.
+For instance, the multi-user multi-input-multi-output (MU-MISO) system can be represented by a fully connected isomorphic graph as shown in Fig. \ref{rep}(a) where each node represents the link between the base station (BS) and one user with the node feature of the corresponding channel state information (CSI) and each edge represents the existence of the inter-link interference.
 Note the edge features can be null or with manually setting value representing the inter-link relationship.